 Alton's Hayner Library was the first rod and reel loaner site in Illinois.
-There were two new sites added which included Eldorado and Grayville.
-The current site total in Southern Illinois is 44.
-During FY 2019, approximately 1,200 youth borrowed a fishing pole from the program.
+There are now 43 sites in Southern Illinois.
 Rods and reels are usually bar-coded by the libraries before being loaned out.
 Tackle packs containing hooks, sinkers, a bobber, and fishing tips are also available to each borrower.
 Locations and phone numbers for the Southern Illinois loaner sites are shown in the appendix at the end of this report.
+Due to the COVID-19, most of the libraries were closed, and few fishing poles were loaned out.